 called “The Fair” (1106-1170).

 The bloody Bear,

-in Dryden's poem called The Hind and Panther, means the
+in Dryden's poem called The Hind and Panther,

 The bloody bear, an independent beast,

 Unlicked to form, in groans her hate expressed.

 of a large class of blunders founded on approximate sounds.
 The